Download the full PDF for Louisiana

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Louisiana remained unchanged at 58 percent in September.
+The labor force participation rate in Louisiana rose to 58.7 percent in February from 58.6 percent in the prior month.

 Louisiana ranks 45th in the nation.